Ghospel/InHolland-Bank/README.md

 # Inholland Bank app

-the specification for the API can be found on https://app.swaggerhub.com/apis/Ghospel1/Bank/1.0.0
+the specification for the API can be found [here](https://app.swaggerhub.com/apis/Ghospel1/Bank/1.0.0)

 the postman functional tests are in the root of this repo